-Commission-free trading, which was pioneered by Robinhood, changed the landscape and set up many novice investors for failure.
+Commission-free trading, which was pioneered for the new generation of traders by Robinhood, changed the landscape and set up many novice investors for failure.
 In that same breath, it also made us a ton of easy money.
 Kudos to those who booked gains at the right time during the course of this past year either knowingly or unknowingly.
 In contrast, we are soon going to see who’s been gambling with their money versus who actually understands the principles of finance and the importance of developing a balanced portfolio.

 With that being said, the current resistance in the marketplace to Bitcoin, Dogecoin, and other cryptocurrencies in general have been highly supported by seemingly trivial statements from financial titans in the industry.
 In a 2018 interview with CNBC’s Becky Quick, Warren Buffet, Charlie Munger, and Bill Gates had the following to say about Bitcoin specifically:

 Buffett: “...the asset itself is creating nothing.”

 Munger: “...I think it’s a scum ball activity.”

 Gates: “...I would short it if there was an easy way to do it.”